YTeyddie22/sharer/README.md

 # SHARER APP

-### This is app that enables user to share images with each other
+### This is an app that enables user to share images with each other